sagecodes/make-a-wildlife-object-detector/README.md

 ### Synthetic data

-Creating the synthetic dataset
+What is sythetic data

+Types of synthetic

+Example use cases of synthtic datasets

 Different backgrounds, rotation, positions, object variations(cow example)

-Example use cases of synthtic datasets

 I think this idea is one of the coolest things, it's gaining traction but I'm still surprised that it's not talked about more!